ray-project/ray/doc/source/serve/advanced-guides/grpc-guide.md

 (serve-set-up-grpc-service)=
-# Set Up gRPC Service
+# Set Up a gRPC Service

 This section helps you understand how to:
-- build a user defined gRPC service and protobuf
+- Build a user defined gRPC service and protobuf
-- start Serve with gRPC enabled
+- Start Serve with gRPC enabled
-- deploy gRPC applications
+- Deploy gRPC applications
-- send gRPC requests to Serve deployments
+- Send gRPC requests to Serve deployments
-- check proxy health
+- Check proxy health
-- work with gRPC metadata
+- Work with gRPC metadata
-- use streaming and model composition
+- Use streaming and model composition
-- handle errors
+- Handle errors

 (custom-serve-grpc-service)=
-## Define a gRPC Service
+## Define a gRPC service
-To run a gRPC server it starts with first defining gRPC services, RPC methods, and protobufs similar to the one below.
+Running a gRPC server starts with defining gRPC services, RPC methods, and protobufs similar to the one below.

 ```{literalinclude} ../doc_code/grpc_proxy/user_defined_protos.proto